lukso-network/docs/docs/standards/smart-contracts/lsp4-digital-asset-metadata.md

 ---
-title: LSP4 - DigitalAsset Metadata
+title: LSP4 Digital Asset Metadata
 sidebar_position: 5
 ---

-# LSP4 DigitalAsset Metadata
+# LSP4DigitalAssetMetadata

 The **LSP4DigitalAssetMetadata** is a contract that sets the **Token-Metadata** (name and symbol) for the **[LSP7DigitalAsset](./lsp7-digital-asset.md)** and **[LSP8IdentifiableDigitalAsset](./lsp8-identifiable-digital-asset.md)** token contracts.